How an Old-School Grocery Price Book Can Save You Hundreds

 Your food budget is a great place to cut spending.
 Unlike some other areas (housing, transportation), you can make changes without making significant adjustments in your life.
 You can do some small things that will add up over time.

 The savings can be substantial.
-If you’re like the average family, you were spending about $412 per month on groceries before inflation drove prices up this year.
-You’re probably either paying more than that now or not getting as much for your $412.
+If you’re like the average family, you were spending about $475 per month on groceries in late 2023.
+Your 2024 monthly food costs are probably about the same.
+There has been little relief in grocery prices so far this year.

 One easy way to stay on top of which foods are experiencing the biggest price increases and which are the best buys is by using a grocery price book.
 A price book may be an old-school tool but it is still very effective in helping you find savings on your grocery bill.